- Open a student bank account

 If you’re a new student:

-- You’ll be able to download your letter once your student ID has been sent out to you.
+- You’ll be able to download your letter once you have collected your student ID card.

 If you’re a returning student: